luciusponto/minified-godot-docs/README.md

 Download the desired version from the [releases](https://github.com/luciusponto/minified-godot-docs/releases) page.

-On desktop, html works well.
-On mobile devices, pdf might be a good choice.
+On desktop, html works well and has the best image quality thanks to the webp format.

+On mobile devices, html does not work.
+Pdf might be a good choice, especially when paired with a reader that can display the table of contents.
+Both pdf and epub use jpg images.

 The Godot documentation was created by Juan Linietsky, Ariel Manzur and the Godot community under the CC BY 3.0 licence.